JetBrains/teamcity-documentation/topics/upgrade.md

 If you plan to upgrade a production TeamCity installation, it is recommended to install a [test server](how-to.md#Test-drive+Newer+TeamCity+Version+before+Upgrade) and check its functioning in your environment before upgrading the main one.

 ### Licensing

-Before upgrading, make sure the maintenance period of your licenses is not yet elapsed (use __Administration | Licenses__ TeamCity server web UI page to list your license keys).
+Before upgrading, make sure the maintenance period of your licenses is not yet elapsed (use the __Administration | Licenses__ web UI page to see your license keys).
 The licenses are valid only for the versions of TeamCity with the effective release date within the maintenance period.
-Check the effective release date on the [releases list](https://confluence.jetbrains.com/display/TW/Previous+Releases+Downloads).
+Check the effective release date on the [release list](previous-releases-downloads.md).
-Typically all the bugfix updates (indicated by changes in the `Z` part of the `X.Y.Z` TeamCity version) use the same effective release date (that of the major/minor release).
+Typically all the minor updates (indicated by changes in the `M` part of the `YYYY.N.M` TeamCity version) use the same effective release date (that of the major release).
 If not all the licenses cover the target version release date, consider [renewing the licenses](https://www.jetbrains.com/teamcity/buy/#license-type=renewal) before the upgrade (you can replace the old license keys with the renewed ones even before the upgrade).

 If you are only evaluating a newer version, you can get an evaluation license on the [download page](http://www.jetbrains.com/teamcity/download/).
 Note that each TeamCity version can be evaluated only once.
 To extend the evaluation period, [contact](http://www.jetbrains.com/company/contacts/#contactSales) the JetBrains sales department.